zac7777/Entropy/Entropy/Classes/Spellslinger.md

   Avoidance type: Reasoning
   Roll minimum: 6
--
+- *Arcane Charge:* 3 AP, up to three contact or short weapons within 20m gain +10 Critical and deal an additional 1d4 + Connection radiation damage whenever they land a critical hit.
+This effect lasts for three turns and can only be applied once.

 Songstress:
 - *Rythmic Strength:* when you "strong cast" a spell, you may have it make any noise in memory, or a noise you could reasonably come up with, instead of whatever noise it would normally make ( this includes silence ).
 You may also have the spell Stun the creature, Enrage the creature against you for a turn, or deal an additional 1d6 + Connection shock damage.
 - *Sing:* 3 AP, "Singing" requires spell focus, while "Singing" you have -2 DT to mental and suffocation, but your spells can now hit any creature that can hear you and your attacks have advantage on the hit roll.
 This effect ends when you take 5 or more damage in one turn, or choose to end the effect
-- *Shattering Resonance:* 7 AP, all creatures that can hear you, 3d6 + 2 * Memory shock damage, each creature effected loses awareness of you and gets stunned, then they roll 1d10 + their Endurance, if it's less than 2 their legs will be crippled
+- *Shattering Resonance:* 7 AP, all creatures that can hear you, 3d6 + 2 * Memory shock damage, each creature effected loses awareness of you and gets stunned, then they roll 1d10 + their Endurance, if it's less than 2 both of their legs will be crippled

   Accuracy: +35
   Critical: -3